sakubs/hatake-planner/README.md

 Features
 --------

-* Online, offline modes.
+Must Have:
-* Japanese/English support.
+* Must have Japanese and English support.
-* Simple/Intuitive interface.
+* The interfacing must be simple and intuitive enough for elderly use.
-* Integration with sensors and Iot devices.
+* The option to integrate with remote sensors and Iot devices is necessary.
 * Data collection and analysis.

+Would be nice to have:
+* Data sharing and collaboration between users.

 Design Constraints
 ------------------

-This project is still in planning.
-I have been thinking about it for a very long time now.
-I have not yet decided to whether to go desktop or web-based yet.
-Maybe both: online with offline capability is probably a good idea because internet service can sometimes be an issue in the fields.
-Mobile integration is another future probability.
-I will layout some design contraints for now.

 1. Every feature of this software interface needs to be accessible in Japanese.
 English is second priority, and any other languages come last.